What is Intrauterine Insemination (IUI)?

 - Women whose male partner has erectile dysfunction or has premature ejaculation.

-- It is recommended for couples with unspecified infertility who have been trying to have a baby for at least a year.
+- Couples with unspecified infertility who have been trying to have a baby for at least a year.

 At Virginia Fertility Associates in Richmond, VA, our goal is to provide personalized, compassionate, quality care throughout your journey to parenthood.
 We provide patient centered-care, guard your privacy, and respond to your concerns.
 Ask us how we define success!